Safety performance reports

 Signals Passed at Danger (SPAD) / Train Protection Warning Systems (TPWS) report

-The following report summarises Signals Passed at Danger (SPAD) performance and Train Protection and Warning System (TPWS) activity:
+A report summarising Signals Passed at Danger (SPAD) performance and Train Protection and Warning System (TPWS) activity can be accessed by RSSB members here,

-Analysis of the risk from animals on line
+Analysis of the risk from animals on the line